People tab access and permissions

 External collaborators

-The collaborator role is designed for people outside your core team, such as freelancers, clients, contractors, or partners, who need access to specific projects but shouldn’t have broad workspace access.
+The collaborator role is for people outside your core team, such as freelancers, clients, contractors, or partners, who need access to specific projects but shouldn’t have broad workspace access.
 Collaborators can only:- See basic workspace information

 - Leave the workspace

-How are collaborators added?
+How collaborators are added

 When sharing a project with someone, the Share dialog offers these project-level access options:- Admin (available on paid plans): Full access to the project, including all project settings, integrations, and external connections.